News

 September 25, 2017

-Free Speech week events, increased security on campus and the intense media focus on UC Berkeley is impacting our students.
-Constant exposure to negative and threatening situations and environments has been linked to confusion, anxiety, sadness, helplessness, difficulty focusing and poor sleep.
-CAPS would like to remind everyone that seeking support is a sign of strength, courage and resiliency, not a sign of weakness.
+Free Speech Week events, increased security on campus and the intense media focus on UC Berkeley are impacting our students.
+Constant exposure to negative and threatening situations and environments has been linked to confusion, anxiety, sadness, helplessness, difficulty focusing, and poor sleep.
+CAPS would like to remind everyone that seeking support is a sign of strength, courage, and resiliency, not a sign of weakness.

 September 22, 2017